 Day 11: Social Media //

-Social media is designed to help people connect through multiple platforms, but how many of these people only post negative posts, do you actually know that person, and why did you follow that person to begin with?
+Social media is designed to help people connect through multiple platforms, but how many of these people only post negative things, do you actually know that person, and why did you follow that person to begin with?

-If a person isn’t adding anything to your life, it is time to unfriend them.
+If a person isn’t adding value to your life, it is time to unfriend them.
 Don’t worry, they won’t be notified.
 You should only follow or friend people who add something to your life or make you happy.

 [Added bonus: Clear out and sort your emails.
 Unsubscribe from all promotional emails.
 You have much more important things in your life than to delete multiple promotional emails everyday.
 Even if you feel you can’t do without a certain store’s promotions, unsubscribe!
 Give it a try and see if you miss it.
 I didn’t!
 Plus, if you do miss it, you can always resubscribe.]

 Day 12: Find a product to use up //

 Is there a lotion you have just a little left in, or a sauce that is about to expire?
 If so, use it for today’s declutter challenge task!